jg-rp/python-jsonpath/README.md

 - Paths starting with a dot (`.`) are OK. `.thing` is the same as `$.thing`, as is `thing`, `$[thing]` and `$["thing"]`.
 - Nested filters are not supported.
 - When a filter is applied to an object (mapping) value, we do not silently apply that filter to the object's values.
 See the "Existence of non-singular queries" example in the IETF JSONPath draft.
+- Parentheses are required when writing filter selectors, as is common in existing JSONPath implementations. `$.some[?(@.thing)]` is OK, `$.some[?@.thing]` is not.

+And this is a list of features that are uncommon or unique to Python JSONPath.

 - `|` is a union operator, where matches from two or more JSONPaths are combined.
+This is not part of the Python API, but built-in to the JSONPath syntax.
 - `&` is an intersection operator, where we exclude matches that don't exist in both left and right paths.
+This is not part of the Python API, but built-in to the JSONPath syntax.
+- `#` is a filter context selector.
+With usage similar to `$` and `@`, `#` exposes arbitrary data from the `filter_context` argument to `findall()` and `finditer()`.

 ## License